IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

 Building this image could take around ~3 minutes (multi-stage build that compiles the code, which takes extra time).
 As before, let's kick that process off and then come back to learn what you did.

-You'll need the web terminal.
-If it's not open, follow the instructions [here](../common/web-terminal.md) to access it.
+You'll need the web terminal (same as the one from previous lab).
+If it's not open, follow the instructions [here](../common/oc-login.md) to login to OpenShift cluster via the web terminal.

-Clone the GitHub repo with the lab artifacts for Liberty (this are different from the artifacts cloned earlier).
+Clone the GitHub repo with the lab artifacts for Liberty (these are different from the artifacts cloned in last lab).
 Run the following commands on your web terminal:
 ```
 cd / && mkdir liberty && cd liberty
 git clone --branch liberty https://github.com/IBM/teaching-your-monolith-to-dance.git
 cd teaching-your-monolith-to-dance
+ls
 ```

-Run the following command in web terminal to start building the image.
+Run the following command to start building the image.
+Make sure to copy the entire command, including the `"."` at the end.
 While the image is building continue with rest of this section:

 ```
 docker build --tag image-registry.openshift-image-registry.svc:5000/apps/cos .
 ```

-The **build** phase made changes to source code and created the Liberty configuration artifacts.
-The steps were:
+### Code changes

 - Made the simple code changes required for the EJB lookups which were recommended by IBM Cloud Transformation Advisor.
 The three Java classes that should be modified to look up Enterprise JavaBeans differently are shown in the detailed analysis view of IBM Cloud Transformation Advisor: